renode/renode-docs/source/advanced/building_from_sources.rst

 Windows
 +++++++

-Building Renode on Windows is based on Cygwin and requires you to properely set up the system environment.
+Building Renode on Windows is based on Cygwin and requires you to properly set up the system environment.

 Cygwin
 ~~~~~~